ethz-asl/unreal_cv_ros/README.md

 # Documentation: Working with Unreal

-## Unrealcv Plugin Setup
+## UnrealCV Plugin Setup
 ### Standard Plugin
-For the modes `test` and `standard` the default unrealcv plugin is sufficient.
+For the modes `test` and `standard` the default UnrealCV plugin is sufficient.
 Install it to the project or engine as suggested on [their website](http://docs.unrealcv.org/en/master/plugin/install.html).

 ### Adding the 'vget /uecvros/full' command
 This additional command is required to operate in`fast` mode.